-Similar to the previous week, diplomatic and political activities have continued to intensify, with talks between US and Russia and the US and Ukraine.
-Although there have been statements of a ceasefire agreement, covering commercial shipping in the Black Sea, the statements differ, and a settled outcome seems unlikely to be resolved in the near-term.
-Under current circumstances Russia seems unlikely to agree to enforce a ceasefire without its own demands being met and it therefore remains likely that attacks towards Ukrainian infrastructure, including port facilities, which may also result in collateral damage to vessels, or in some cases the direct targeting of vessels, will continue - until any form of a ceasefire is agreed and enforced.
-This is assumed on the basis of that Russia believe they have the upper hand on the battlefield and that that is a momentum, which they are not prepared to give up.
+There have been few updates on the ongoing efforts and any progress or developments regarding possible ceasefire agreements, including in the Black Sea, between US and Russia and the US and Ukraine, indicating that either the pace of negotiations is slowing, or being devoted less attention, by the US administration.
+But whether or not this is due to obstacles in the process or a wider issue of having reached some form of dead end, in the current US approach regarding resolving the war in Ukraine, is unclear.
+Therefore, under current circumstances Russia seems unlikely to agree to enforce a ceasefire without its own demands being met and it therefore remains likely that attacks towards Ukrainian infrastructure, including port facilities, which may also result in collateral damage to vessels, or in some cases the direct targeting of vessels, will continue - until any form of a ceasefire is agreed and enforced.
+This is assumed on the basis of that Russia believe it has the upper hand on the battlefield and able to obtain their objectives with their current momentum.
 It is also probable that they believe they can obtain additional concessions from both the US and Ukraine, by being unrelenting on their maximalist demands for ending the war in Ukraine.
 Their demands include the lifting of sanctions, notably to aid their own exports through the Black Sea, no NATO membership for Ukraine, no foreign troops in Ukraine and international recognition of Crimea, and likely also the other annexed territories, as being part of Russia.